Mattel Adventure Park: History

-The park was first announced in 2021 with an opening date in 2022, which was pushed back to 2023 and eventually 2024.
+The park was first announced in 2021 with an opening date in 2022, which was pushed back to 2023 and later 2024.
 In November 2024, the park's opening was delayed again, until 2025, because construction of the Barbie Beach House and Hot Wheels roller coasters was taking longer than expected.

-In February 2025, the park was announced to open in late 2025.
+In February 2025, the park in Glendale, Arizona was announced to open in late 2025, but by September of that year, the mention of the opening window was removed from the park's website due to lengthy construction progress.
+As of June 2026, the park is expected to open in 2027.

-The Mattel website has a livestream camera to show the construction of the park in real time.
+The Mattel website had a livestream camera to show the construction of the park.

-A second Mattel Adventure Park location in Bonner Springs, Kansas is being planned for a 2026 opening.
+A second Mattel Adventure Park location in Bonner Springs, Kansas was originally planned for a 2026 opening.
+Its opening has since been set to no later than 2031 under a development agreement with the City of Bonner Springs.
 Four further Mattel Adventure parks are being developed, with a targeted overall completion by 2034.

 Areas and attractions

 The park will feature two Hot Wheels-themed roller coaster rides, called Bone Shaker and Twin Mill Racer.
 Bone Shaker will reach a maximum height of eighty-four feet.

 Other attractions include a 4D theater attraction and accompanying fully-themed beach house based on Barbie, a complex featuring several kiddie rides themed to Thomas & Friends, including a train ride aboard Thomas the Tank Engine, and a miniature golf course with props based on classic Mattel games like Uno and Pictionary.

 All confirmed attractions (as of November 2023) are listed below.